manuelcastillosancho/manuelcastillosancho/README.md

 <div align="center">

 # 💫 About Me :
-💼 I am currently working as an AI Engineer at RAE (Real Academia Española), for LEIA proyect.
+💼 I am currently working as an AI Engineer at RAE (Real Academia Española), for LEIA proyect.<br>
-🎓 I just graduated from the AI Master's Degree at the Universidad Politécnica de Madrid.
+🎓 I just graduated from the AI Master's Degree at the Universidad Politécnica de Madrid.<br>
-🎓 I studied **Computer Science and Mathematics (2019–2024)** at the University of Málaga (UMA).
+🎓 I studied **Computer Science and Mathematics (2019–2024)** at the University of Málaga (UMA).<br>
-👯 I'm looking to collaborate on projects related to AI.<br>
-💬 Ask me anything related to my work or studies!<br>
+👯 I'm looking to collaborate on projects related to AI.<br 💬 Ask me anything related to my work or studies!<br>
 📫 How to reach me:
 Email me at "manuel.castillo.sancho.01@gmail.com" or visit my [LinkedIn](https://www.linkedin.com/in/manuelcastillosancho/)